 Final Thoughts on Which U.S. States Accept Out-of-State MMJ Licenses

 As you can see, trying to buy legal medical cannabis in a state this different from the state you’re qualified in, is not exactly easy.
 In fact, unless you’re visiting one of the above-mentioned states where medical cannabis has been approved at the recreational level, your out of state card may not be valid at all.

-Furthermore, always be sure to call ahead and validate with the dispensary you plan on visiting, in regard to whether or not your out of state card will be accepted.
-We have heard that even if state laws allow out of state cards to be acknowledged, individual dispensaries do not have to do so.
+Furthermore, always be sure to call ahead and confirm with the dispensary you plan on visiting whether or not your out of state card will be accepted.
+We have heard that even if state laws allow out of state cards, individual dispensaries do not have to do so.

-We hope that this article on states that accept out of state medical marijuana cards has been useful, but of course, if you have any additional questions or concerns, be sure to contact us or leave a comment in the comments section below.
+We hope that this article on states that accept out of state medical marijuana cards has been useful.
+Of course, if you have any additional questions or concerns, leave a comment in the comments section below.
 Best of luck!